Duvi-M/Project-Exploratory-Data-Analysis-EDA-/README.md

 - **Visual Studio Code:** My go-to for executing my Python scripts.
 - **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

-# Data Preparation and Cleanup
+Data Preparation & Cleaning

-This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.
+Before starting the analysis, I ensured the data was clean and ready to use.

 ## Import & Clean Up Data